FMestre1/gDefrag/README.md

     -   **Area-Weighted Metric (AWM)**: Considers both habitat quality and size.
 -   **Shapefile Integration**: Supports input and output of spatial data in shapefile format.

-Thanks to Thais Ranzi (UFRGS, Brazil) pinpointing a few bugs in the package.
+Thanks to Thais Ranzi (UFRGS, Brazil) for spotting a few bugs in the code.

 ## Installation